flood-io/element/packages/element/docs/examples/scenario_1_wordpress.md

 ## Overview

-This detailed example will show you how to actually build a working Flood Chrome script that uses a variety of different classes to identify objects you would like to interact with in order to successfully simulate a typical business process.
+This detailed example will show you how to actually build a working Flood Element script that uses a variety of different classes to identify objects you would like to interact with in order to successfully simulate a typical business process.

 The example uses a site called 'The Flood Store' - a fictional online shopping store that sells Tricentis Flood branded apparel and other clothing items.
 It is fairly representative of a typical online store that customers may require to be load tested but is complex enough that using a traditional load test tool such as Jmeter or Gatling requires a lot of work in scripting against.

 It is built using Wordpress and the Woocommerce plug-in.

-We'll show you how you can achieve creating a full user item purchase scenario quickly and easily using Flood Chrome.
+We'll show you how you can achieve creating a full user item purchase scenario quickly and easily using Flood Element.

 ## Tools Used

-1. **A Tricentis Flood Account** - You will need a Flood account in order to run Flood Chrome scripts with more than 1 concurrent user.
+1. **A Tricentis Flood Account** - You will need a Flood account in order to run Flood Element scripts with more than 1 concurrent user.
-2. **Flood CLI (optional)** - The CLI tool is a great way to verify your script compiles correctly before running it on the Flood platform.
+2. **Flood Element CLI (optional)** - The CLI tool is a great way to verify your script compiles correctly before running it on the Flood platform.
-3. **Google Chrome (optional)** - Flood Chrome identifies page objects by individual properties or identifiers.
+3. **Google Chrome (optional)** - Flood Element identifies page objects by individual properties or identifiers.
 The Google Chrome browser contains the ability to inspect object properties in realtime.
-These properties are used by the Flood Chrome script in order to interact with the given page object.
+These properties are used by the Flood Element script in order to interact with the given page object.

 ## Download the entire script

-Please find the script used in this detailed scenario here: [link](https://gist.github.com/jrizio/630d8914e4c25bac4c8cea7cc3541b31/archive/fef4ea1bbb1dcb08bffd292c899f2bc9634d1c1f.zip)
+Please find the script used in this detailed scenario here: [link](./scenario_1_wordpress.ts)

 ## Overview of script configuration settings